Shaders

 - vkCmdSetExtraPrimitiveOverestimationSizeEXT, if

-If the depthClipEnable
+If the depthClipEnable feature is

-If the VK_EXT_sample_locations extension is enabled on the device,
+If the VK_EXT_sample_locations extension is enabled, and

-, the following commands
+rasterizerDiscardEnable is VK_FALSE, the following commands

 must have been called in the command buffer prior to drawing: